 - Structural Engineer Job Description and Salary Details

 - CAD Technician Job Description and Salary Details

 Various Responsibilities Of QS

-Following are the various important responsibilities of a typical quantity surveyor;
+The following are the various essential responsibilities of a typical quantity surveyor;

 - Undertake cost analysis for repair and maintenance project work

 - Assist in establishing a client’s requirements and undertake feasibility studies